zulip/zulip/api_docs/group-setting-values.md

 configuration than the older [roles](/api/roles-and-permissions) system.

 !!! warn ""

-    This API feature is under development, and currently only values that correspond to a single named user group are permitted in production environments, pending the web application UI supporting displaying more complex values correctly.
+    Note that many group-valued settings are configured to require a single system group for their value via `server_supported_permission_settings`, pending web app UI
+    changes to fully support group-setting values.

+    **Changes**: Before Zulip 10.0 (feature level 309), only system groups were permitted values for group-setting values in production environments, regardless of the values in `server_supported_permission_settings`.

 In the API, these settings are represented using a **group-setting value**, which can take two forms: